The Budget You Actually Look At

 Google Sheets / Apple Numbers (Free)

 If you prefer a manual spreadsheet approach, a shared Google Sheet with your monthly budget works perfectly on a tablet.
 Build it once, update it as you spend.
-The tablet shows it at a glance.
+The tablet just sits there showing your numbers.
+And there’s no iOS version to worry about – these work on everything.

 Bonus: A shared Google Sheet means both partners can update it from their phones, and the tablet on the counter always shows the current state.